Breonna Taylor's family attorney is 'not giving up' on murder or manslaughter charges for officers involved - Local News 8

 Breonna Taylor’s family attorney is ‘not giving up’ on murder or manslaughter charges for officers involved

-Breonna Taylor’s family says they’re heartbroken and outraged following the Kentucky attorney general’s announcement not to charge the officers in the killing of the 26-year-old aspiring nurse.
+Breonna Taylor’s family says they’re heartbroken and outraged following the Kentucky attorney general’s announcement that no officers are being charged directly in the killing of the 26-year-old aspiring nurse.

 “I was reassured Wednesday of why I have no faith in the legal system, in the police, in the law — that are not made to protect us Black and Brown people,” Tamika Palmer, Taylor’s mother, wrote in a letter that was read out loud in a news conference Friday.

-Wednesday’s announcement sparked public outrage and reignited protests that remain ongoing in Louisville and across the country.
+Wednesday’s announcement sparked public outrage and reignited protests in Louisville and across the country.
 Before that, crowds gathered for months in Louisville to call for the arrests of the three officers involved.

 But the investigations in Taylor’s case are far from over, and family attorneys say they’re not giving up hopes for justice.